iamprashantjain/Used-Card-Price-Prediction-Workflow/README.md

 - Perform Cleaning, EDA, Feature Engineering in jupyterfile
 - Perform pre-processing & transformation pipeline (check sample experiments.ipynb file)
 - Build model on that transformed data
+- Once all the experiments are completed, we know what type of preprocessing is required for best results so we write modular codes for that inside src folder
+- Use exception & logger for exception handling & logging the flow to debug

+## Stages of the MLOps Project

 1. **Build: Model Development**
    - **Tools**: Git, GitHub, Python